manchevatsveti/Object-Oriented-Programming/README.md

 # Object-Oriented Programming (OOP) - FMI Sofia University 2023/2024

-This repository contains tasks and assignments from the **Object-Oriented Programming** (OOP) course at the Faculty of Mathematics and Informatics, Sofia University, for the academic year 2023/2024.
+This repository contains tasks from the **Object-Oriented Programming** (OOP) course at the Faculty of Mathematics and Informatics, Sofia University, for the academic year 2023/2024.

 ## Course Overview